Miss Edgar's and Miss Cramp's School: School organization

-ECS is divided into three "schools": junior school (K-grade 5), middle school (grade 6-grade 8) and senior school (grade 9 - grade 11).
+ECS is divided into three "schools": junior school (K-grade 6), middle school (grade 7-grade 8), senior school (grade 9 - grade 11) and Pre-University.
+Students also belong to one of three Houses: Edgar, Cramp or Adami.

-Today the school has approximately three hundred students in total from kindergarten to grade 11.
-There are about 20 students in each grade.
-Grade 4 and up is divided into two classes.
-In total, the students are divided into three house groups.

 Entrepreneurial Platform (EP)

-ECS' Entrepreneurial Platform (EP) is a program that teaches students, starting from Kindergarten, to identify challenges and develop solutions with an entrepreneurial mindset.
+ECS's Entrepreneurial Platform (EP) is a signature program that teaches students, starting from Kindergarten, to identify challenges and develop solutions with an entrepreneurial mindset.
 Projects are aligned with the United Nations Sustainable Development Goals (SDGs), relating to issues such as poverty, inequality, and climate change.

 Music

 ECS has both vocal and instrumental extra-curricular activities.
 Open to middle and senior school students are: Vocal Jazz, Senior Choir, Junior Jazz Band, Senior Jazz Band and Symphonic Ensemble.
 For the junior students there is a junior choir and an annual junior school musical in addition to their regular music classes.

-Every year, both the vocal and instrumental groups each go on a music trip.
-Previous destinations include Costa Rica, Mexico, Boston, Prague, Orlando, Washington, Philadelphia and New York City.

-ECS' Vocal Jazz has been generating musical sound with Selwyn House School's Jazz Band for years now, and won several medals this year in Orlando, Florida, during Spring Break.

 Athletics

 ECS actively participates in friendly competition for sports.
 They have a soccer, rugby, basketball, swimming, badminton, curling, golf, tennis, football, track and field, halo, cross country, squash, ski, hockey team and others.
 ECS is an elite athletic school.